evilmachina/Tiny_LSM303_Full/README.md

 Designed specifically to work with the Adafruit LSM303 Breakout
   ----> https://www.adafruit.com/products/1120

-These displays use I2C to communicate, 2 pins are required to interface Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!
+These triple-axis accelerometer/magnetometer use I2C to communicate, 2 pins are required to interface Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!